Weekdays 9:30am - 7pm.

 What is magnesium?

-Magnesium is a mineral crucial to our body’s functions.
-This mineral can be found in the sea, earth, animals and plants.
-Magnesium can also be found in various food groups and as a diet supplement.
+Magnesium can also be found in various food groups and as a dietary supplement.

 Magnesium and our body

 Calcium and Vitamin D are often in the limelight regarding bone health, but magnesium also plays an equally important role.
-It works in conjunction with Vitamin D to help normalise calcium levels.
-More importantly, magnesium can also lower the risk of fracture.

-60 percent of magnesium in our body is found in the bones, and the rest is spread out in the soft tissues, muscles, and even blood.
-Its role as an enzyme co-factor means magnesium is essential in regulating our body’s biochemical reactions.
+60% of the magnesium in our bodies is found in the bones, and the rest is distributed in soft tissues, muscles, and even blood.

 Brain health

-Health conditions that can lead to magnesium deficiency include gastrointestinal diseases, diabetes and kidney disease.
+Health conditions that can lead to magnesium deficiency include gastrointestinal diseases [5], diabetes [6] and kidney disease [7].

 Where to get magnesium

-Magnesium can be found in a variety of foods.
-Some examples are quinoa, nuts like almonds and cashews, avocado, spinach, and edamame.
-Incorporating these foods supplies the body with this mineral.
-Additionally, there are magnesium supplements that you can buy off the shelf for your needs.
 However, check with your doctor before you buy any magnesium supplements, as they may not be advisable if you’re on antibiotics and heart medications.

-Our body is truly amazing but what makes it so are the things that keep it running.
 Remember to get the essential nutrients you need to keep it running like a well-oiled machine.

 So eat right and live well!